MoI: Situation in crisis regions Debar, Centar Zhupa stable - МИА

 “The entry is allowed only to persons who are residents of these regions, and the exit of all citizens found in the area of both regions is strictly forbidden.
 The delivery of food products, medicines and other necessary goods is carried out without any problems,” Interior Ministry said.

-Interior Ministry urges all citizens of Debar and Centar Zhupa, but also to the citizens of the municipalities of Struga, Ohrid and Kicevo, to adhere to the recommended measures and guidelines adopted by the government regarding the prevention of the spread of coronavirus.
+Interior Ministry urges all citizens of Debar and Centar Zhupa, but also to all citizens to adhere to the recommended measures and guidelines adopted by the government regarding the prevention of the spread of coronavirus.

 All those who violate the recommendations will be fined under Articles 205 and 206 of the Criminal Code.